mcsee/Software-Design-Articles/Articles/Artificial Intelligence/ChatGPT The Surprising Teacher of a +25 Year Senior Programmer/readme.md

 # The Future

 As a word of caution.
 Science is based on evidence, citations, and quotes.
 You cannot make a thesis or explanation without citing your sources.
-And ChatGPT does not.
+And ChatGPT doesn't.

 My technological centaur approach is to use ChatGPT for research and then manually check if it is right.